 - 1. Your computerized register system will print out your guest check at the end of each table's meal.
 This alleviates the issuance of any manual guest checks. - 2.
-Once a guest check is printed out and a customer has paid, you will close out that check to cash, Master Card, VISA, Discover, or American Express, or other forms of payment.
+Once a guest check is printed out and a customer has paid, you will close out that check to cash, Master Card, VISA, or American Express, or other forms of payment.
 You must keep all printed out closed guest checks for checkout.

-Before beginning your checkout each shift, check the following: ☐ Make sure all your customers are through, have been tabbed, and do not need anything else.
-I.e., coffee, tea, etc. ☐ Be certain the manager has closed your section for the shift. ☐ Make sure you have collected from all of your tables and have all your tickets with you. ☐ Make sure all plates, silverware, glassware, and containers are cleared from all of your tables. ☐ Be certain that all of your side work and closing duties are done Refer to closing checklist. ☐ Make sure that you have your full uniform on at all times, while in the front of the house.
-Have a manger do any deletions of voids, over rings, and promotickets.
+3. Be fore beginning your checkout each shift, check the following: Make sure all your customers are through, have been tabbed, and do not need anything else.
+I.e., coffee, tea, etc. Be certain the manager has closed your section for the shift.
+Make sure you have collected from all of your tables and have all your tickets with you.
+Make sure all plates, silverware, glassware, and containers are cleared from all of your tables.
+Be certain that all of your side work and closing duties are done.
+Make sure that you are in full dress attire at all times, while in the front of the house.
+Have a manger do any deletions of voids, over rings, and promo tickets.
 All over rings must be signed by a manager at the time they occur, and not at the end of the shift.
 You never sit down to eat, drink, or smoke until all of the above are completed.
 Starting your checkout before all your customers are finished is grounds for termination.
-Every Credit card slip, promotion, discount, restaurant.com, coupon, citadel, or other documents that accompany checks must have a copy of the check stapled to them.
-Even if the same table splits a check, you need to print a copy of the check to place behind each and every CC slip or other voucher.